 Healthy Aging

-MABVI works in dozens of cities and towns throughout the state and brings decades of experience working with older adults who are blind or have low vision.
-We have developed a robust integrated healthy aging, rehabilitation, and access/assistive technology model that addresses the whole person, not just their vision impairment.
-We believe our model has relevance for all seniors.
+MABVI works in dozens of cities and towns throughout the state and brings decades of experience working with older adults who are blind or have low vision, a growing demographic.
+Our robust, integrated healthy aging model of vision rehabilitation addresses the whole person, not just their vision impairment.
+Disability justice and accessibility are at the heart of our work; which has relevance for all older adults.

 Through this project, we aim to share our expertise with and learn from the larger age-friendly community by working collaboratively to meet the needs identified by all seniors and increase access to healthy aging resources.
 MABVI has relationships with many of the key connectors within the Age-Friendly community, including MA AARP, MA Executive Office of Elder Affairs, MA Councils on Aging, and MA Healthy Aging Collaborative (we serve on the Executive Committee of the latter).

-This year, the team began working with Age-Friendly efforts in Boston, Framingham, New Bedford, Springfield, and Worcester to strengthen city A woman in front of a monitor with magnified textoffice and provider capacity to serve older adults with vision loss.
-Examples include:
+MABVI leadership has participated in Age-Friendly efforts in Boston, Framingham, New Bedford, Springfield, and Worcester to strengthen city office and provider capacity to serve older adults with visual disabilities.
+Examples An accecss tech employee showing a participant how to use an iPadinclude:

 • Addressing accessibility barriers by offering cultural and accessibility staff training